gaurajjadhav/AWS-Learning-Journey/Day-2-of-AWS-Journey.md

 • Technical Support

 ## Section 1: Fundamentals of Pricing
-           - 1)	AWS pricing model
+   1) AWS pricing model
      - Three fundamental drivers of cost with AWS
          - a) Compute
              - Charged per hour/second
-                              - Varies by instance type *Linux only
+             - Varies by instance type
+               *Linux only
          - b) Storage
-                              - Charge)  typically per GB
+             - Charge typically per GB
          - c) Data transfer
              - Outbound is aggregated and charged
              - Inbound has no charge  (with some exceptions)
              - Charged typically per GB

            2)	How do you pay for AWS?
                    AWS offers a range of cloud computing services.
 For each service, you pay for exactly the amount